“When you avoid tough conversations, you trade short-term discomfort for long-term dysfunction.” – Peter Bromberg, leader, speaker, coach

 5. Start on a Human Note

-Instead of saying: “Why can’t you ever come on time?”
+For example, instead of saying: “Why can’t you ever come on time?”

 Try: “I’ve noticed you’ve been coming in around 9:30 recently.
 Is everything okay?”